Hamziee/ReflexOSWeb/docs/ReflexOS 10/Installation Guide.md

 ## Install ReflexOS

-1. Place the ``ReflexOS 10`` folder from the USB Stick to the C:\ Drive.
+1. Place the ``ReflexOS 10 [VERSION]`` folder from the USB Stick to the C:\ Drive.
+(DOING THIS WRONG WILL BRAKE REFLEXOS)
+2. Open Powershell as Administrator and open Turn on scripts.txt Copy the command and past it in Powershell (right click in the Powershell Windows).
+And press to enter to run it.
-2. Run ``Disable Drivers Installation in Windows Update.reg`` to prevent Windows from automatically installing drivers via Windows Update, and restart your computer.
+3. Run ``1.
+Run me and reboot and turn on internet.reg`` to prevent Windows from automatically installing drivers via Windows Update, and restart your computer.
-3. soon...
+4. Connect to the internet and right click on ``2.
+Run me and reboot.ps1`` and click Run with Powershell.
+When it loads, press 1.
+When it is activated close it.
+5. Go back to Powershell and press any key to reboot.
+6. Right click on ``3.
+Run me and reboot.ps1`` and click Run with Powershell.
+7. When it is done, it will asks to reboot.
+Press Yes/Okay.
+8. Right click on ``4.
+Run me and reboot.ps1`` and click Run with Powershell.
+9. When it is done, go back to Powershell and press any key to reboot.
+10. Right click on ``5.
+Run me and reboot.ps1`` and click Run with Powershell.
+11. When it is done, go back to Powershell and press any key to reboot.
+12. Right click on ``6.
+Run me and reboot.ps1`` and click Run with Powershell.
+13. When it is done, go back to Powershell and press any key to reboot.
+14. Right click on ``7.
+Run me and reboot.ps1`` and click Run with Powershell.
+15. When it asks to install Chocolately enter Y and press enter.
+16. When a menu opens click on Tweaks.
+Click on Import, and go to the C:\ drive.
+Then go to the ReflexOS folder and open the Tweaks folder.
+There is one for Laptop and Desktop, open it.
+You can change the Tweak settings to your liking and click on Run Tweaks.
+17. When it is done, click on Updates.
+And click on Security (recommended) setting.
+18. Close the menu,  go back to Powershell and press any key to reboot.

-After a few reboots, your system will be optimized and have less junk on it, thanks to ReflexOS, you will enjoy more privacy, and better performance.
+Your system has been optimized and has less junk on it, thanks to ReflexOS, you will enjoy more privacy, and better performance.
+Have fun, and thanks for using ReflexOS!

 ### Troubleshooting